Content starts here

 Search

-AARP has been active around the country fighting for policies to improve access to affordable health care.
-In 2022, we helped push Medicaid expansion over the finish line in South Dakota, and we helped defeat legislation this year that would have ended it in Montana.
+AARP has been active around the country fighting for laws to improve access to affordable health care.
+In addition to our victory in North Carolina, we helped expand Medicaid in South Dakota in 2022 and worked to defeat legislation this year that would have ended Medicaid expansion in Montana.

 Get Our Daily Newsletter